Lecture 6: Quarto for Website Creation

 output-dir: docs

-Then, preview or render the website
+Then, render the website

 Terminal